 “My main [responsibility] as the Director of Human Resources is to support the work of the Associate Superintendent of Human Resources,” Olander said.
 “A few of my responsibilities include employee relations, position/staffing control management/monitoring and supporting the new teacher Induction Program.”

-Olander utilizes her experience as assistant principal to help in her new position.
+Olander utilizes her experience as Assistant Principal to help in her new position.

 “I plan on taking advantage of all learning experiences and always actively seek out professional growth opportunities,”Olander said.
 “Listening, asking questions, and jumping in to offer support is always where I begin when I take on a new position.”